balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent:

 ```
-Agent: Request a Copilot review for pull request #<PR_NUMBER> in repo "demo-streamlit".
+ Request a Copilot review for pull request #<PR_NUMBER> in repo "demo-streamlit".
 Ask Copilot to focus on: (1) obvious security issues (no eval/use of unsafe functions), (2) clarity/readability of code, (3) simple performance or correctness problems.
 Return suggested changes and a short summary.
 ```

 * The Agent will call `request_copilot_review`.
 Copilot will respond with a review report (summary + suggested edits).